-1. Combine YEAR Function and Sort & Filter Command to Sort Dates by Year in Excel
+1. Sorting Dates with Excel YEAR Function and Sort & Filter Command

 Let’s see how we can sort dates by year using the YEAR function and Sort & Filter option.
 Here, YEAR is the built-in Excel function that returns the year from any given date.
 Now our target is to sort them according to their joining date years.
 This way, we can figure out the senior to junior employee list of the company.
 Let’s follow the instructions below to learn!

 - First of all, select cell E5, and write down the YEAR function in that cell.
 The function will be

 - Where D5 is the serial_number of the YEAR function.
 The YEAR function will return the year of that date.